talkable/talkable-docs/source/partials/campaign_placements_description.rst

 **Exclusion**.
 It is possible to indicate on which specific pages the Campaigns attached to the Placement should not be shown.
 It allows you to show the Campaign on all pages of your site except few specified in "Hidden on" section.
-Also, you can use :ref:`regular expressions<advanced_features/reg_ex>` to select pages you wanna show Talkble campaigns on.
+Also, you can use :ref:`regular expressions<advanced_features/reg_ex>` to select pages you want to not show Talkable campaigns on.

 |hr|